 Police employees wear the uniform to be identified as the law enforcement authority in society.
-The uniform also serves an equally important purpose to identify the wearer as a source of assistance in an emergency, crisis or other time of need.
+The uniform also serves an equally important purpose to identify the wearer as a source of assistance in an emergency, crisis, or other time of need.

 - (a) Uniform and equipment shall be maintained in a serviceable condition and shall be ready at all times for immediate use.
-Uniforms shall be neat, clean, and appear professionally pressed. - (b) All peace officers of this department shall possess and maintain at all times, a serviceable uniform and the necessary equipment to perform uniformed field duty. - (c) Personnel shall wear only the uniform specified for their rank and assignment. - (d) All supervisors will perform periodic inspections of their personnel to ensure conformance to these regulations. - (e) Civilian attire shall not be worn in combination with any distinguishable part of the uniform. - (f) Uniforms are only to be worn while on duty, while in transit to or from work, for court, or at other official department functions or events. - (g) If the uniform is worn while in transit, an outer garment shall be worn over the uniform shirt so as not to bring attention to the employee while he/she is off-duty. - (h) Employees are not to purchase or drink alcoholic beverages while wearing any part of the department uniform, including the uniform pants.
+Uniforms shall be neat, clean, and appear professionally pressed. - (b) All peace officers of this department shall possess and maintain at all times, a serviceable uniform and the necessary equipment to perform uniformed field duty. - (c) Personnel shall wear only the uniform specified for their rank and assignment (Penal Code § 13655). - (d) The uniform is to be worn in compliance with the specifications set forth in the department's uniform specifications that are maintained separately from this policy. - (e) All supervisors will perform periodic inspections of their personnel to ensure conformance to these regulations. - (f) Civilian attire shall not be worn in combination with any distinguishable part of the uniform. - (g) Uniforms are only to be worn while on duty, while in transit to or from work, for court, or at other official department functions or events. - (h) If the uniform is worn while in transit, an outer garment shall be worn over the uniform shirt so as not to bring attention to the employee while he/she is off-duty.

-- (i) Mirrored sunglasses will not be worn with any Department uniform. - (j) Visible jewelry, other than those items listed below, shall not be worn with the uniform unless specifically authorized by the Chief of Police or the authorized designee. - 1.
+- (i) Employees are not to purchase or drink alcoholic beverages while wearing any part of the department uniform, including the uniform pants. - (j) Mirrored sunglasses will not be worn with any Department uniform. - (k) Visible jewelry, other than those items listed below, shall not be worn with the uniform unless specifically authorized by the Chief of Police or the authorized designee. - 1.
 Wrist watch - 2.
-Wedding ring(s), class ring, or other ring of tasteful design.
-A maximum of one ring/set may be worn on each hand - 3.
+Wedding ring, class ring, or other ring of tasteful design.
+A maximum of one ring/ set may be worn on each hand - 3.
 Medical alert bracelet